SerMichbboy/python_microservices_architectural_patterns/README.md

 All docs have structure .md format, and present self only information stand.

-im glad if you find some interestinf info for yourself.
+im glad if you find some interesting info for yourself.

 Project open to suggestions and conversations.